CraftAcademyLabs/ca_course/adding_functionality.md

 Okay, let's move on to implementing the BMI Calculator.

 Copy the `person.js` and `bmi_calculator.js` files into your `www/js` folder.
-If you don't have the source files, you can find them here: [TODO: Add link to the assets]
+If you don't have the source files, you can find them in the Extras chapter of this walkthrough.

 Reference those files in your main template file (`www/index.html`) in the block where you are including your other `js` files.
 ```html